 One of the hills where the ancient town was founded.
 The site was first settled by Thracians, later expanded by Philip II of Macedon and the Romans.

 This is the 2nd highest of all the hills.
 Its name comes from the Ottoman word Bunar (a well), because of the numerous water sources.
-In Roman times it was known as the Hill of Hercules, as there is a large statue of the mythical hero.
+In Roman times it was called the Hill of Hercules, as there is a large statue of the mythical hero.

-This is by no means an exhaustive list but these are the places I stayed and I was happy with them.
+This is hardly an exhaustive list, but I was happy with these places.

 Sofia: Hostel Mostel.
 Make sure to ask for a room on the premises, not the overflow!
 They have a great common area, comfortable beds with privacy curtains, free breakfast, and dinner and lots of great tours.